-The ANHN Board of Directors is delegated authority from the membership to establish and maintain quality Aboriginal specific HIV, AIDS and HCV programs and services.
+The ANHN Board of Directors is delegated authority from the membership to establish and maintain quality Indigenous specific HIV, AIDS and HCV programs and services.
 The Board is responsible for guiding the organization responsibly.
 It represents the members in providing accountability for and overall direction to the organization.

 ANHN provides HIV, AIDS and HCV education, prevention and support to the community by facilitating a variety of workshops.
 For more information on our workshops and training, contact us.
-If you would like a quote on having a facilitator come to your community or have any questions about the workshops, you can contact Leona.
+If you would like a quote on having a facilitator come to your community or have any questions about the workshops, you can contact Leona Quewezance.

 ANHN staff are involved in committees, taskforces, boards, gatherings, conferences and research teams to address the multitude of health and social issues impacting people living with HIV, AIDS and HCV.
 It is important that we work together to address the epidemics that are infecting and affecting the Aboriginal population in Saskatchewan.

 ANHN has developed a number of resources and they are all readily available for you to print, feel free to use the resources within your own organizations or just to share some knowledge with community members or family.

 All Nations Hope Network also shares information through email, through the Positive Journeys newsletter, the website and an annual conference.
 The Positive Journeys gets emailed out to members across Canada and subscribers, mailed to all First Nations communities across Saskatchewan.
 The ANHN website continues to be a valuable tool for sharing knowledge and information.
 ANHN has a robust social media presence through Facebook, Twitter and Instagram.